arindammannawork/socialhood/LEARN.md

 ## Contributing Guidelines

-Before contributing to Minglr, make sure to read and follow our [Contributing Guidelines](CONTRIBUTING.md).
+Before contributing to Social Hood, make sure to read and follow our [Contributing Guidelines](CONTRIBUTING.md).
 These guidelines will help you understand how to report issues, suggest enhancements, and submit pull requests effectively.

 ## Getting Started

-To get started with Minglr, follow these steps:
+To get started with Social Hood, follow these steps:

-1. Clone the Minglr repository to your local machine.
+1. Clone the Social Hood repository to your local machine.

 2. Set up a local development environment (e.g., XAMPP) and configure it to run the project.

-3. Review the project structure and explore the codebase to get a better understanding of how Minglr works.
+3. Review the project structure and explore the codebase to get a better understanding of how Social Hood works.

 4. Experiment with making changes or improvements within your forked repository.